 All school staff have a 30-minute break at lunchtime, and work with our pupils for 30 minutes on lunchtime targets, playground activities/supervision or pupil's personal care.
 The timing of staff lunch breaks is organised by the teacher/HLTA in charge of the class.
-We ask that staff are punctual in returning from their break so as not to adversely impact on routines and learning time.
+We ask that staff are punctual in returning from their lunch break so as not to adversely impact on routines and learning time.

 There are three lunchtime sittings.
-Lower eats lunch between 11.45 and 12.15, Middle and Upper Phase eat lunch between 12.15 and 12.45, and our 14-19 Phase eat lunch between 12.45- 1.15.
+Lower Phase eat lunch between 11.45 and 12.15, Middle and Upper Phase eat lunch between 12.15 and 12.45, and our 14-19 Phase eat lunch between 12.45- 1.15.
 Some classes/pupils eat lunch in the dining hall, whereas others in their classrooms.
 All staff have a duty of care to make themselves aware of any pupils who have specific dietary requirements or food allergies.
+Pupil Placemats should be in use during both Lunch and snack times.